omondii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Empty creates an empty file hello
-5-execute adds a script that add execute command to file hello 6-multiple_permissions allow multipe permissions
+5-execute adds a script that add execute command to file hello 6-multiple_permissions allow multipe permissions 7-everybody adds script that gives permission to everyone